 Water color of people waiting in line to order.
 Pink Trumpet trees are in full bloom.
 This takes place in Virgil Village Los Angeles.

 Raindrops on a Window by: Sankha Subhra Das

-A view of campus from the window on a rainy day.
+About the Piece: A view of campus from the window on a rainy day.